Using OpenAI-compatible API calls via the LLM Mesh#

 Before starting, ensure you have:

-• Dataiku >= 13.2
+• Dataiku >= 13.2 for Chat Completions API examples

-• A valid DSS API key
+• A valid Dataiku API key

 • Project permissions for “Read project content” and “Write project content”